backpackcloud/captain-hook/README.md

 - `-Dconfig.file=/path/to/file` JVM parameter
 - `CONFIG_FILE=/path/to/file` environment variable

+Also, the template folder can be set by either:

+- `-Dtemplates.dir=/path/to/the/directory` JVM parameter
+- `TEMPLATES_DIR=/path/to/the/directory` environment variable

 ### Sensitive Parameters

 Every sensitive configuration, such as passwords and tokens, can be provided through four ways: